Aamir-sf/Prime-News-Hub/README.md

 [API Used](https://newsapi.org/)

-Prime News Hub is a modern, real-time news web application built with **React.js**.
+-Prime News Hub is a modern, real-time news web application built with **React.js**.
 Stay updated with the latest news across multiple categories like Business, Health, Sports, Technology, and more, with a smooth, responsive interface.

 ---